 On the NEC I Will Work To

 - Support the democratically-elected leadership.
 I will be loyal to Keir Starmer and Angela Rayner, as I was to all previous leaders.
+I will also support Labour councillors through tough times not of their own making.

 - Keep in touch.
 I will report on every meeting, consult widely and visit local parties, online or in person.